PIH/rwanda-data-pipeline/README.md

   --backupFilePath=/tmp/srcdb.sql.7z
 ```

 Running with environment variables can be done directly, but is most typically done via an environment file.
-See [backup.sh](./scripts/backup.sh) as an example.

 ## backup-xtrabackup.sh